Skip to main content

 Restrictions on creating a new account

-If your account is disabled for a Terms of Use violation, creating a new MoonPay account is not permitted.
+If your account is disabled for a Terms of Use violation, you can’t create a new MoonPay account.

-Important: Accounts that are disabled cannot be replaced with a new account.
+Important: A disabled account can’t be replaced with a new one.

 What are my options?